dbt-labs/docs.getdbt.com/website/docs/reference/resource-properties/description.md

 ### Include an image from your repo in your descriptions

-When adding images to your descriptions in dbt, the process differs based on whether you're using dbt Core or dbt Cloud.

-- If you're using dbt Core, you can include an image from your repository.
+This section applies to dbt Core users only.
+Including an image from your repository ensures your images are version-controlled.

-- If you're using dbt Cloud, you can [include an image from the web](#include-an-image-from-the-web-in-your-descriptions).
+Both dbt Cloud and dbt Core users can [include an image from the web](#include-an-image-from-the-web-in-your-descriptions), which offers dynamic content, reduced repository size, accessibility, and ease of collaboration.

-To include an image from your repository:
+To include an image in your model's `description` field:

 1. Add the file in a subdirectory, e.g. `assets/dbt-logo.svg`
 2. Set the [`asset-paths` config](/reference/project-configs/asset-paths) in your `dbt_project.yml` file so that this directory gets copied to the `target/` directory as part of `dbt docs generate`